Mohamed-G-AlNagar/E-Commerce-Node/README.md

     - Delete product (by admin or the one create it )

 3-Category:
  *any user
    - Get all categories
    - Get specific category
  *admin or seller
   - addCategory
   - Update Category (by admin or the one create it )
   - Delete Category and all of his products (by admin or the one create it )
   - De-active Category and all of his products (by admin or the one create it )
   - Re-active Category and all of his products (by admin or the one create it )

+4-Cart:
+ - Create cart
+ - Remove product from cart
+ - Add product to cart
+ - Update cart (by admin or the one create it )
+ - Get All my Carts
+ - delete cart by id
+ - get cart by id
+ -
+ -

+ - Apply coupon on cart if not applied to products